COLONIAL PARKWAY TUNNEL

 The Parkway's construction presented the National Park Service with a unique challenge: build a thoroughfare unifying culturally distinct sites crossing several pristine natural environments while still maintaining the National Park Service's prime directive "to conserve the scenery and the natural and historic objects and the wild life therein and to provide for the enjoyment of the same."
 Adding to the complexity of the project was a construction period extending over twenty-six years through the Depression, World War II, and funding shortages.

 The Parkway, completed in 1957, is an NPS success story.
-This three-lane roadway allows motorists to appreciate the surrounding landscape, while reducing impact on the resources and providing for traveler safety.
-The center lane is used only for passing and the maximum Parkway speed limit is 45 miles per hour.
+This roadway allows motorists to appreciate the surrounding landscape, while reducing impact on the resources and providing for traveler safety.
+Passing is only allowed in the marked passing zones and when oncoming traffic is clear.
+The maximum Parkway speed limit is 45 miles per hour.

 PART I - The Concept